gianconce/gianconce/README.md

 **Hello :) I'm Gianmarco**

-A software engineer with interest in design, minimalism & cryptocurrencies.
+Software engineer with interest in design, minimalism & cryptocurrencies.

 What I'm doing now: